Special Dividend Discount Study (SDS)

 -Most companies do not regularly issue SDs

--SD declaration date = date special dividend was publicly declared; if the dividend was declared after the stock market close at 4 p.m. the declaration date is that day for analysis purposes; if the dividend was declared while the stock market was open, we use the prior day as declaration date for analysis purposes
+-SD declaration date - The date the special dividend was publicly declared; if the dividend was declared after the stock market close at 4 p.m. the declaration date is that day for analysis purposes; if the dividend was declared while the stock market was open, we use the prior day as declaration date for analysis purposes

--Ex-dividend date = trading date which the dividend is not owed to a new buyer of the stock; shareholders on record are entitled to the special dividend
+-Ex-dividend date – The trading date which the dividend is not owed to a new buyer of the stock; the date shareholders on record are entitled to the special dividend

 -SDs were obtained from press releases in the Wall Street Journal, Barron’s, and other financial publications